Flourless, Sugar-Free, Gluten-Free Peanut Butter Cookies (VIDEO)

 Way back in 2007 I spotted a recipe for Flourless Peanut Butter Cookies on Cookie Madness, and you can imagine how the world *flourless* caught my eye in that recipe title.
 I’ve made quite a few Low-Sugar or Sugar-Free Cookies since those days, but these Flourless, Sugar-Free, Gluten-Free Peanut Butter Cookies that I adapted from Anna’s recipe are still my favorites.
 If you like peanut butter cookies, I promise you’ll love this healthier version.

 I’ve made these cookies so many times through the years, and always enjoyed them.
 They’re a delicate cookie that can be a bit crumbly, so let them cool completely before you store the cookies.
 I use Lakanto Monkfruit Golden Sweetener (affiliate link) for slightly more brown sugar flavor in these cookies, but you can make this with any sweetener you prefer.)

 (Flourless, Sugar-Free, Gluten-Free Peanut Butter Cookies were updated with better photos, December 2015.
-Check out Six Delicious Sugar-Free and Flourless Cookies to Bake for Christmas to see more cookies that are flourless and sugar-free!)
+Check out Six Delicious Sugar-Free and Flourless Cookies to see more cookies that are flourless and sugar-free!)